djalbat/the-occam-user-manual/getting-to-grips-with-the-ide.md

 # Getting to grips with the IDE

-As mentioned in the getting started section, Occam has its own IDE.
+As mentioned in the getting started chapter, Occam has its own IDE.
 Actually Occam's CLI tools are not integrated with it as of yet and therefore it is really just a glorified collaborative text editor.
 Nonetheless it has it uses.
 It supports Occam's own vernacular, for example, called Florence.